mefistotelis/pylabview/README.md

 But the actual development was made with LabVIEW 2014 in mind.
 Other versions may get less resources converted to XML, or may require some tweaks to work.

+As for Python versions best suited to run these scripts - newer should be better.
+It is recommended to use at least Python 3.8, as XML parser is older versions does not preserve order of attributes.
+Without this feature the tool will still work (down to 3.5), but generated binary data will be different due to reordering of some tags.
+It is uncertain whether the different ordering has impact on stability of the created binary files.
+Some fixes to the XML parser from Python 3.9 can also affect generated files, due to better handling of non-text ASCII codes within values of attributes.

 # Verification

 If you want to verify whrther your specific file will be handled correctly by the tool, try: